-Led by composer/pianist, JooWan Kim, Hip Hop Orchestra Ensemble Mik Nawooj creates New Concert Music based on the musical materials of Hip-Hop and by sampling compatible classical compositional techniques.
+Led by composer/pianist, JooWan Kim, Hip Hop Orchestra Ensemble Mik Nawooj (EMN) creates New Concert Music based on the musical materials of Hip-Hop and by sampling compatible classical compositional techniques.
 Executed with MCs/lyricists Do D.A.T. and Sandman, a lyric soprano, flute, clarinet, violin, cello, piano, drums and bass, the music is rigorous, nuanced, accessible, and free from the dogmas of Western European concert music aesthetic.
-The result, makes the Kronos Quartet or the Roots feel like they’re afraid of their own voice (Pitchfork) and is considered the cutting edge of Hip-Hop (Huffington Post).

 After a successful performance of a novelty piece which featured an MC and chamber ensemble while the artistic director was completing his master’s degree at the San Francisco Conservatory of Music, the MC at the time suggested they make an album together.
-Six months later and writing about an hour of music, the artistic director had a profound shift in the direction of his writing.
+Six months later and writing about an hour of music, JooWan had a profound shift in the direction of his writing.
 He felt that he found a way out of the stifling contemporary concert music aesthetic in this new way of composition.
+Kim crystallized his ideas into Method Sampling, a principle of borrowing or sampling rationales from related as well as unrelated fields, then reframing them into one's own system.

 In 2010, JooWan recruited his best friend from college, Christopher Nicholas to push the project forward in a serious way.
-Following six years, Ensemble Mik Nawooj attracted some of the most excellent classical musicians and MCs in the SF Bay Area while gaining national attention from outlets such as ESPN, Wall Street Journal, Huffington Post, NPR, Pitchfork, and more.
+Following seven years, EMN attracted some of the most excellent classical musicians and MCs in the SF Bay Area while gaining national attention from outlets such as ESPN, Wall Street Journal, Huffington Post, NPR, Pitchfork, Upworthy, NowThis, and more.

 Composer and pianist JooWan Kim began his formal training in composition at Berklee College of Music in Boston, Massachusetts.
 He graduated Summa Cum Laude with a B.M. in composition in 2003.
 He continued his education in composition at the San Francisco Conservatory of Music, from which he received a M.M. in 2006.
 JooWan founded Ensemble Mik Nawooj in 2010.